LISTEN TO OUR LATEST PODCAST

 As an amateur scholar and die-hard enthusiast of everything to do with Alice in Wonderland, I have launched a Podcast that takes on Alice’s everlasting influence on pop culture.
 As an author that draws on Lewis Carroll’s iconic masterpiece for my Looking Glass Wars universe, I’m well acquainted with the process of dipping into Wonderland for inspiration.
 The journey has brought me into contact with a fantastic community of artists and creators from all walks of life—and this podcast will be the platform where we come together to answer the fascinating question: “What is it about Alice?”

 It is my great pleasure to have Ken Friedman join me as my guest!
 Read on to explore part one of our conversation, and check out the whole series on your favorite podcasting platform to listen to the full interview.
-For the full transcript with exclusive content, join our private Circle community.

 All Things Alice Podcast, interview with Ken Friedman, NYU professor, Holllywood feature fillm writer and director who has worked with Harrison Ford, Robin Williams, Peter Markle, Martin Scorsese, Oliver Stone and more.
 Interviewed by The Looking Glass Wars author, Frank Beddor.